openvpi/MakeDiffSinger/variance-temp-solution/README.md

 We recommand this step be manually performed because word divisions cannot be infered from phoneme sequences in these phoneme systems.

-> After finishing this step, the transcriptions.csv file can be directly used to train the phoneme duration predictor (it only needs rough MIDI sequences extracted from wave files).
-If you want to train a pitch predictor, you must finish the remaining steps as follows, otherwise the predictions will not be accurate.
+> After finishing this step, the transcriptions.csv file can be directly used to train the phoneme duration predictor.
+If you want to train a pitch predictor, you must finish the remaining steps as follows.
 >

 ## 4. Estimate note values